Universal Basic Income (UBI)

 A basic income, also called Universal Basic Income (UBI), is a type of program in which citizens of a country, or any other region, may receive a regular sum of money from a source such as the government.

 Basic Income is a measure against poverty which also gives us the capacity to lead more dignified lives.
 Basic Income is not about alms, but about the guarantee of the right to existence.
-Watch video
+Watch this video

 Why we should all have a basic income